 She did ultimately convince me, though, to keep on trying.
 I haven’t worked through all of the challenges I’ve worked through in the past to give up now, I told myself.
 I had to keep moving forward.

 I would get through this…I didn’t know how just yet, but at least I was–once again–moving in the right direction.I decided that I would start walking every day, even if it was just for a few minutes.
 I told myself that I would get to know the city (and the buildings, and the grid, and the urban design) that I fell in love with twenty years ago, when I was a young college student at Columbia University.
-Even though the crowded sidewalks were absolutely frightening (and the subway system even more so) for a person like myself, who could barely move with the aid of crutches, I made a point to start moving more.
+Even though the crowded sidewalks were absolutely frightening (and the subway system even more so) for a person like me, who could barely move with the aid of crutches, I made a point to start moving more.
 I would get through this…I didn’t know how just yet, but at least I was–once again–moving in the right direction.

 My physical condition continued to worsen.
 I was growing pallid.
 I was constantly shaking.
 I was sweating through multiple layers of clothes, 24/7.
 The ‘experts,’ who previously denied that my medicines (methotrexate and prednisone) could be causing such problems, were now accusing me of taking illegal drugs.
 (You know your world has turned upside down when complete strangers in New York City show more concern than the doctors; right around this time, a guy who I didn’t even know turned to me, as I struggled to walk down the sidewalk, and told me: Hang in there, buddy–everything is going to be okay.)